Chapter 41 — Epidemiology Health

 (b) For purposes of reporting, "confirmed human immunodeficiency virus (HIV) infection" is defined as a positive virus culture, repeatedly reactive EIA antibody test confirmed by western blot or indirect immunofluorescent antibody test, positive nucleic acid detection (NAT) test, or other confirmed testing method approved by the Director of the State Public Health Laboratory conducted on or after February 1, 1990.
 In selecting additional tests for approval, the Director of the State Public Health Laboratory shall consider whether such tests have been approved by the federal Food and Drug Administration, recommended by the federal Centers for Disease Control and Prevention, and endorsed by the Association of Public Health Laboratories.

 (c) In addition to the laboratory reports for Mycobacterium tuberculosis, Neisseria gonorrhoeae, and syphilis specified in G.S.
-130A-139, laboratories shall report using electronic laboratory reporting (ELR), secure telecommunication, or paper reports.
+130A—139, laboratories shall report the following in accordance with Rule .0102(d) of this Subchapter:

 (1) Isolation or other specific identification of the following organisms or their products from human clinical specimens: